RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 Andy V. A copy of *Hustler Magazine,* opened to the article about the "Orgasm of Death," was found near his feet.

 [Troy's mother, Diane Herceg, and Troy's friend (Andy V.) sued Hustler to recover damages for emotional and psychological harms they suffered as a result of Troy's death and for exemplary damages, alleging negligence, products liability, dangerous instrumentality, and attractive nuisance, and incitement.
 In response, Hustler filed a motion to dismiss the complaint for failure to state a claim.
-The district dismissed all claims, save the incitment claim and the case was allowed to go to the jury on incitement alone.
+The district dismissed all claims, save the incitement claim and the case was allowed to go to the jury on incitement alone.

-The jury returned a verdict in favor of the plaintiffs awarding Diane Herceg \$69,000 in actual damages and \$100,000 exemplary damages and awarding Andy V. \$3,000 for the pain and mental suffering he endured as the bystander who discovered Troy's body and \$10,000 exemplary damages. ]
+The jury returned a verdict in favor of the plaintiffs awarding Diane Herceg \$69,000 in actual damages and \$100,000 exemplary damages and awarding Andy V. \$3,000 for the pain and mental suffering he endured as the bystander who discovered Troy's body and \$10,000 exemplary damages.]

 ### Incitement